namworkmc/doc-main-service/README.md

 # doc-main-service

-The doc-main-service is an integral component of a microservices architecture, specifically designed for managing the Document Publication and Approval System.
+The doc-main-service is an integral component of a microservices architecture, specifically designed for managing the **Document Publication and Approval System**.
 This service plays a crucial role in facilitating the seamless flow of uploading and downloading files, while the actual storage and retrieval of documents are handled by another dedicated service.

 ## Prerequisites